You made it.

 And guess what?

-You don't even have to spend a dime for SEO tools.
+You don't even have to spend a dime on SEO tools.
 There's an assortment of free SEO tools that work.
 These include:

 This one will come in handy if you want to get insights on what landing pages and queries are "killing it" in the SERPs.